annaph/chat-room/README.md

 ### Motivation
-This demo application is created primarly for educational purpose and is not an original work.
+This demo application is created primarily for educational purpose and is not an original work.
 It is based on Chat room example from book:
   - *Learning Akka, Jason Goodwin, ISBN 978-1-78439-300-7*